22Neves/devsite-docs/guides/woocommerce/plugin-configuration.en.md

 ![Plugin MP](/images/woocomerce/automation-cred-0-es.png)

-2. Click on **1.
-Link your store to a Mercado Pago account** to be redirected to Mercado Pago to select the account where you want to receive payments.
+2. Click on **Start linking** to be redirected to Mercado Pago to select the account where you want to receive payments.

 ![Plugin MP](/images/woocomerce/automation-cred-1-es.png)